-- Ind AS 115 Revenue from Contracts with Customers. - Appendix B, foreign currency transactions and advance consideration to Ind AS 21 The Effects of Changes in Foreign Exchange Rates. - Amendment to Ind AS 12 Income Taxes.
+- Ind AS 115 Revenue from Contracts with Customers. - Appendix B, foreign currency transactions and advance consideration to Ind AS 21 b) Standards Issued but not yet Effective i) Ind AS 116

+The Effects of Changes in Foreign Exchange Rates. - Amendment to Ind AS 12 Income Taxes.